Research and Studies Conducted on TTEAM® and TTouch®

 TTouch for Healthcare: The Health Professional's Guide to Tellington TTouch

-Chapter 10: "The German Experience: Sports Science Rehabilitation from Alcoholic Addictions."
+Chapter 10 of the TTouch for Healthcare Book: "The German Experience: Sports Science Rehabilitation from Alcoholic Addictions."
 Relana Wachowiak, MA, TTouch Practitioner 1.
 Pp. 165-176

 TTouch taught to a small group of people who had experienced various kinds of Traumatic Brain Injuries